■Background to the Establishment

 ■Special Exhibition Room

 Special exhibitions regarding the Satsuma students will be held in this space with various themes.
 There are large-sized display cases made of glass for exhibiting three-dimensional showpieces.
 In addition, there is a mini theater.

 ■Deck of Steam Sailing Vessel

 The shallows from which the Satsuma students set out can be seen from the deck on the second floor.
 The deck, with a wooden mast, looks exactly like the real deck of a ship with the sea spreading below.
 In addition, the specifications of the mast are the same as those of a mast on a steam sailing vessel.
 These elements can help create an atmosphere as if people were standing on the deck of the “Australian”.
-Visitors can also enjoy drinking at an evening bar while they are admiring the sunset.
-Parties can be held here.
+Visitors can also rent the space to enjoy drinking at the evening bar while they are admiring the sunset.